 The “Intelligent Customer”

 Like all businesses, safety-critical and complex organisations engage in fundamental strategic Make or Buy decisions.
 Core tasks and processes are undertaken in-house by the organisation (the ‘make’ element).
-“Non-core” activities are then outsourced to efficient third parties (the ‘buy’ element).
+“Non-core” activities may be outsourced to efficient third parties (the ‘buy’ element).
 Organisations increasingly use contractors to carry out certain activities.

 The effective management of contractors has been highlighted in a number of adverse events across various high-hazard industries.
 Organisations need to retain the ability to understand, specify, oversee and accept technical work undertaken on its behalf by contractors.

-The concept of Intelligent Customer (IC) in relation to high-hazard safety was developed by the UK Office for Nuclear Regulation (ONR: part of the HSE) and has gained international acceptance.
+The concept of Intelligent Customer (IC) in relation to high-hazard safety was developed by the UK Office for Nuclear Regulation (ONR) and has gained international acceptance.
 It is the capability of the organisation to have clear understanding and knowledge of the product or service being supplied by a service provider.

 “Intelligent Customer” is defined by the International Atomic Energy Agency (IAEA) as follows: